-B. The Request for "Interim" Costs in this Case
+B. The request for "interim" fees and costs in this case

 On November 4, 2008, the petitioners in this case filed their application for interim fees and costs.
 Respondent filed a response on February 6, 2009, and a number of additional materials addressing the application have been filed by both parties since that time.